How Index counts impressions

 • If you use burl:

-• And the publisher supports OMID, Index will send our impression notification and your burl at the same time, when at least one pixel of the banner is painted into the device’s viewport.
+• And the Media Owner supports OMID, Index will send our impression notification and your burl at the same time, when at least one pixel of the banner is painted into the device's viewport.

-• And the publisher does not support OMID, but does support burl, both you and Index will receive burl-based impression notifications at the same time.
+• And the Media Owner does not support OMID, but does support burl, both you and Index will receive burl-based impression notifications at the same time.

-• And the publisher does not support OMID or burl, your burl will be placed in the adm, and both you and Index will receive burl-based impression notification.
+• And the Media Owner does not support OMID or burl, your burl will be placed in the adm, and both you and Index will receive burl-based impression notification.

 • If you do not use burl, Index assumes that your impression tracking URL is in the ad markup (adm) that you return.
-We will still attempt to use OMID or burl for impression counting with publishers that support it.
+We will still attempt to use OMID or burl for impression counting with Media Owners that support it.

-Note: Index uses a TTL of 600 seconds for adm-based impression notifications from publishers, and a TTL of three hours for OMID and burl-based impression notifications.
+Note: Index uses a TTL of 600 seconds for adm-based impression notifications from Media Owners, and a TTL of three hours for OMID and burl-based impression notifications.

-Index expects to receive the billing notification from our VAST Video ad-serving template (VAST).
-A communication standard between ad servers and video players in XML-format that describes the video player's expected behavior. adm within the TTL of:
+Index expects to receive the billing notification from our VAST adm within the TTL of:

 • One hour for video (instream and outstream) on web.